raghav-datas/Pivot-Tables-and-Charts-Excel/README.md

 - Total Sales by Salesperson
 → Quickly see how much each salesperson has sold.

-Sales by Person & Geography
+- Sales by Person & Geography
 → View sales performance across different regions for each salesperson.

 - Sales by Person with Geography Filter
 → Apply filters to focus on specific regions and see how each person is doing.

-Products with Sales-Value Filter
+- Products with Sales-Value Filter
 → Explore product-level sales, with the ability to filter based on sales amount.

-Interactive Reports with Pivot Tables
+- Interactive Reports with Pivot Tables
 → Clickable and dynamic pivot tables that let you explore the data freely.

-Pivot Charts
+- Pivot Charts
 → Clear bar and column charts showing sales trends and comparisons.

-Interactive Pivot Charts
+- Interactive Pivot Charts
 → Charts that respond to filters and slicers for easy data exploration.

-Sales as Values & Percentages (Bar Charts)
+- Sales as Values & Percentages (Bar Charts)
 → View both actual sales figures and percentage shares side by side.

+## 🔍 Key Concepts Covered

+- Pivot Table – A tool to summarize and analyze large datasets.
+- Pivot Chart – A visual representation of pivot table data.
+- Filters & Slicers – For interactive, focused analysis.
+- Data Aggregation – Summarizing sales by person, region, and product.

+##📷 Screenshots